Deep Attention-guided Graph Clustering with Dual Self-supervision: Introduction

 \section{Introduction}

-Clustering is one of the fundamental tasks in data analysis, which aims to categorize samples into multiple groups according to their intrinsic similarities, and has been successfully applied to many real-world applications such as image processing\cite{vidal2005generalized,jia2021clustering}, face recognition\cite{jia2020constrained,wu2021parameter}, and object detection \cite{peng2019active,jia2021multi,peng2021maximum}.
+\IEEEPARstart{C}{lustering} is one of the fundamental tasks in data analysis, which aims to categorize samples into multiple groups according to their intrinsic similarities, and has been successfully applied to many real-world applications such as image processing \cite{vidal2005generalized,wang2020deep,dang2020multi,wang2021decorrelated,jia2021clustering}, face recognition \cite{yang2020orthogonality,jia2020constrained,wu2020parallel}, and object detection \cite{peng2019active,jia2021multi,peng2021maximum}.
 Recently, with the booming of deep learning, numerous researchers have paid attention to deep embedding clustering analysis, which could effectively learn a clustering-friendly representation by extracting intrinsic patterns from the latent embedding space.
-For example, Hinton \textit{et al.} \cite{hinton2006reducing} developed a deep auto-encoder (DAE) framework that first conducts embedding learning and then performs K-means \cite{macqueen1967some} to obtain clustering results.
+For example, Hinton and Salakhutdinov \cite{hinton2006reducing} developed a deep auto-encoder (DAE) framework that first conducts embedding learning and then performs K-means \cite{macqueen1967some} to obtain clustering results.
 Xie \textit{et al.} \cite{xie2016unsupervised} designed a deep embedding clustering method (DEC) to perform embedding learning and cluster assignment jointly.
-Guo \textit{et al.} \cite{guo2017improved} improved DEC by introducing a reconstruction loss function to preserve data structure.
-In general, these approaches obtain impressive improvement based on the DAE framework.
-Nevertheless, they only utilize the node content information of data while neglecting the topology structure information among data, which is also crucial to clustering \cite{ng2002spectral}.
+Guo \textit{et al.} \cite{guo2017improved} improved DEC by introducing a reconstruction loss to preserve data structure.
+Although these DAE-based approaches obtain impressive improvement, they neglect the underlying topological structure among data, which has demonstrated its importance in various works \cite{wu2019simplifying,kim2021find,GNNBook2022}.